 Cliff Mäag Jr. and Sr., coupled with their dedicated team, love what they do!
 From a consumer perspective, this is something that is not present with all companies and should be a note to remember before dropping cash on expensive analog hardware and/or mixing plugins.
 When years of research and development, meticulous testing, industry experience, consideration of user commentary, and loads of focused passion are all merged together amazing products are created!

-Below is a video showcases the plugin features of the Mäag Audio EQ4 multiple sound sources in an EDM mix.
-This video is a Continuum Production and features Dom Tassinari (our leading Ableton Live educator mixing engineer at Continuum) showing some of his EDM mixing and mastering EQ tips with Mäag Audio.
+Below is a video showcases the Mäag Audio EQ4 multiple sound sources in an EDM mix.
+This video is a Continuum Production and features Kriss Walas (educator and mixing engineer at Continuum) showing some of his EDM mixing and mastering EQ tips with Mäag Audio.
+The video was filmed at Pyramind.
+For more information on Pyramind and music production education with Kriss Walas go HERE.

 Thanks for taking the time to read this article.
 Happy EDM producing, mixing, and mastering!
 Stay tuned… more Mäag Audio information to come.
 For now, go EQ the hell out of some stuff and have fun!
 If we aren’t all having fun in the studio, then what is the point of all this madness anyways (Hard laughter)!